Yang-Lab-TONGJI/KZFPsOrigin/README.md

+KznfOrigin.py is the code to analysis the origin of KZFPs

 ##These data need to be used with the code in the paper.

 hg38.refGene.gtf:	Gene location information on the human genome of hg38，it can download from UCSC